Bar chart: Usage

 Bar graphs/charts provide a visual presentation of categorical data.
 Categorical data is a grouping of data into discrete groups, such as months of the year, age group, shoe sizes, and animals.
 These categories are usually qualitative.
 In a column (vertical) bar chart, categories appear along the horizontal axis and the height of the bar corresponds to the value of each category.

 Bar charts have a discrete domain of categories, and are usually scaled so that all the data can fit on the chart.
 When there is no natural ordering of the categories being compared, bars on the chart may be arranged in any order.
 Bar charts arranged from highest to lowest incidence are called Pareto charts.

+In many cases it is considered correct to use zero as the value at the end of each bar opposite to the end that indicates the data value, because using a non-zero value can make values that are relatively similar have deceptively different bar lengths.
+However, sometimes this approach is not appropriate or not feasible, such as with temperatures in Celsius or Fahrenheit where zero is a somewhat arbitrary value, and with logarithmic charts where "log(0)" would be infinitely far away.

 Grouped (clustered) and stacked

 Bar graphs can also be used for more complex comparisons of data with grouped (or "clustered") bar charts, and stacked bar charts.

 In grouped (clustered) bar charts, for each categorical group there are two or more bars color-coded to represent a particular grouping.
 For example, a business owner with two stores might make a grouped bar chart with different colored bars to represent each store: the horizontal axis would show the months of the year and the vertical axis would show revenue.

+Six representations, based on bars, of the relationship between survivorship and class on the RMS Titanic.

 Alternatively, Stacked bar charts (also known as Composite bar charts) stack bars on top of each other so that the height of the resulting stack shows the combined result.
 Unlike a grouped bar chart where each factor is displayed next to another, each with their own bar, the stacked bar chart displays multiple data points stacked in a single row or column.
 This may, for instance, take the form of uniform height bars charting a time series with internal stacked colours indicating the percentage participation of a sub-type of data.
 Another example would be a time series displaying total numbers, with internal colors indicating participation in the total by sub-types.
 Stacked bar charts are not suited to data sets having both positive and negative values.

 Grouped bar charts usually present the information in the same order in each grouping.
 Stacked bar charts present the information in the same sequence on each bar.